ktpeace/autodidact-hub/README.md

 - Learning categories and subcategories, like Humanities -> History -> Iranian
 - Users can vote and comment on resources in style similar to Reddit.
 Most-voted will be listed first by default
 - Can search and sort
+- Users can rate themselves on individual skills
+- User profiles will have icons for their learning at the smallest level (such as Humanities -> Languages -> Korean)
 - Profiles will be a summary of all knowledge/skills people possess
 - Profiles will also have a radar graph drawn from the number of skills and the skill level in each top category
-- User profiles will have icons for their learning at the smallest level (such as Humanities -> Languages -> Korean)

 ### Next Up